-Istomin also refused any demagogy and concessions in his professional relations, regardless of whether this involved conductors, organizers, managers, journalists, or even with his record company.
+Istomin also refused any demagogy and concessions in his professional relations, regardless of whether this involved conductors, organizers, managers, journalists, or even his own record company.
 He never made any insincere compliment or approached people in order to win over those who might be useful to his career.
 He did not hesitate to state frankly what he thought about those who proved to be incompetent.

 In the same way, he did not seek the support of any lobby.
-He did not want to highlight his Russian origins, which would have aroused lots of curiosity from concert goers and provided him with the backing of a very active community.
+He did not want to highlight his Russian origins, which would have aroused considerable curiosity from concert goers and provided him with the backing of a very active community.
 Istomin was long in the service of the Democratic Party and the government institutions.
 He offered his time and talent to help Israel on many occasions, and threw all his energy into defending numerous causes – but it was out of the question for him to hope for a favor in return, much less to ask for one.

 With this philosophy and attitude, it is even amazing that Istomin reached the top in the late 1950s.
 William Steinberg had predicted that it would take him a long time because “he was no type for managers”.
 In fact, Istomin owed much of this rise to the support of great musicians of the older generation: Adolf Busch, Pablo Casals, Artur Rodzinski, Paul Paray, Fritz Reiner, George Szell, Eugene Ormandy, Charles Munch, Bruno Walter, Antal Dorati… In the 1960s, this generation disappeared and Istomin’s career was gradually affected.
 It was actually the whole of American and then European musical life which was disrupted.
-The development of the microgroove and the boom in transatlantic flights profoundly changed the expectations of the public and the lives of the performers.
+The development of the LP and the boom in transatlantic flights profoundly changed the expectations of the public and the lives of the performers.
 The Van Cliburn phenomenon revealed that there was potential for financial, political and media exploitation in classical music, which became a business almost similar to any other.
 It was no longer the musicians who set the standards, but the marketers of the record companies.